edsl/articulos/2017-02-10-usuario_turing_completo.markdown

 resultado la usuaria es dejada con una instrucción: "Dale _play_ al video, a los 4 segundos, presiona el botón de 'Comenzar!'".

+Web 2.0 was supposed to be a complete merge of people and technology, but was again progressing alienation and keeping users and developers apart.
+People were driven from self-made home pages to social networks.

+[^turing-25]: La _Web 2.0_ iba a ser una fusión completa entre personas y tecnologías, pero fue una nueva alienación que mantuvo separaadas a usuarias y desarrolladoras.
+Las personas fueron llevadas de sitios web hechos a mano hacia redes sociales.

 The user is asked not only to press one but two buttons!
 It suggests that we take care ourselves, that we make can complete a task at the right moment.
 The author obviously counts on users intelligence, and never heard that